mdn/content/files/en-us/web/api/window/open/index.md

 - "javascript:" pseudo-links become dysfunctional when JavaScript support is disabled or inexistent.
-Several corporations allow their employees to surf on the web but under strict security policies: no JavaScript enabled, no Java, no activeX, no Flash.
+Several corporations allow their employees to surf on the web but under strict security policies: no JavaScript enabled, no Java, no ActiveX, no Flash.
 For various reasons (security, public access, text browsers, etc..), about 5% to 10% of users on the web surf with JavaScript disabled.
 - "javascript:" links will interfere with advanced features in tab-capable browsers: